How to Get Cheap (or Even Free) Airport Transfers in Rarotonga, Aitutaki and the Cook Islands

 There are two buses travelling around the main road (Ara Tapu) of Rarotonga.
 Each takes 50 minutes to circle the whole island.
 According to the schedule, which you can check on The Bus in Rarotonga: Bus Fares, Timetable & More, a bus passes by the airport every 30 minutes.

-Buses for the airport stop outside of the RSA Club, just across the road from the airport car park.
-Stand on the same side of the road as the RSA if you wish to catch the Clockwise bus or stand on the opposite side of the road to the RSA if you wish to catch the Anticlockwise bus.
+Buses for the airport stop outside the RSA Club, just across the road from the airport car park.
+Stand on the same side of the road as the RSA if you wish to catch the Clockwise bus, or stand on the opposite side of the road to the RSA if you wish to catch the Anticlockwise bus.
 In either case, make sure to wave the bus down as you see it approaching.

 How Much Does an Airport Transfer on the Bus Cost?